emiltj/cds-visual-exam/assignment_4/README.md

 | support   | 198.0              | 232.0              | 194.0              | 225.0              | 165.0              | 171.0              | 180.0              | 203.0              | 198.0              | 234.0              | 0.8915   | 2000.0             | 2000.0             |

 When looking at the results, the classification benchmarks for the Logistic Regression (LR) classifier and the Neural Networks (NN) classifier seem to have similar performance, with a macro average f1-score of .92 and * , respectively.
 NN's tend to outperform LR classifiers when both data and training time is plentiful and given the right hidden layer structure and parameter settings.
-The NN classifier, did here, however take longer to train.
+The NN classifiers do, as here, however often take longer to train.
 When looking at the performances for the individual numbers, it becomes evident that the classifer did not classify equally well for all numbers.
+3, 5 and 8 seem to be harder to predict - this is likely due to the similarity that they may have with other numbers (i.e. pixels of 3 and 5 might have a lot of overlapping).
 As for out of sample images the scripts were also capable of classifying the individual test image of a written number, correctly classifying it as 4.

 In conclusion, the classification reports serve as benchmarks that might be used when evaluating new models for classification purposes: _how well does another model compare in comparison to the relatively simple models used here?_
->>>>>>> 094ecd41b1c5536237366534d92086cdf0bfe646

 <!-- CONTACT -->
 ## Contact